Quickstart

 dblab --url 'oracle://user2:password@localhost:1521/FREEPDB1' --schema user1

-As a request made in #125, support for MySQL/MariaDB sockets was integrated.
+As requested in #125, support for MySQL/MariaDB sockets was integrated.

 dblab --url "mysql://user:password@unix(/path/to/socket/mysql.sock)/dbname?charset=utf8"